 Apple Music doesn’t have any such functionality built-in.
 Podcasts were split off into their own app right around the time Apple started breaking iTunes into little bits and pieces, and that’s where they’ll stay for the foreseeable future.

-Apple Music costs the industry-standard $10 per month, as does Spotify Premium, Tidal Premium, Pandora’s on-demand service, and just about every other on-demand subscription service on the block (Amazon Music Unlimited costs $10 per month for existing users or $8 for new users and those with an Amazon Prime subscription).
+Apple Music costs the industry-standard $10 per month, as does Spotify Premium Individual service, Tidal Premium, Pandora’s on-demand service, and just about every other on-demand subscription service on the block (Amazon Music Unlimited costs $10 per month for existing users or $8 for new users and those with an Amazon Prime subscription).
 Right now, new subscribers get Apple Music free for three months.
-Apple originally hoped to undercut its competitors by offering its standard service for $8 or even $5 per month, but that plan was derailed by the major labels that own the rights to the vast majority of the company’s catalog.
-To make an Apple Music or Spotify subscription a bit more appealing, both companies offer special family packs that allow customers to add up to six individual accounts for a total of just $15 per month.
+Spotify also has a Duo plan for $13 for a couple subscribing together, and a Family plan for $16 that offers up to six accounts along with Spotify Kids and parental controls.

 Apple Music subscribers can also get a year’s worth of service for $99 if you know where to look.
 You’ll first need to be subscribed to Apple Music (it doesn’t matter which subscription you have).
 Head to your Subscriptions in the App Store app (accessed through your Apple ID at the bottom of the Featured tab), and select Apple Music.
 You should see an Individual (1 year) option for $99 — select it, and you can save nearly 20% over a year.
 Or, you know, you can always subscribe to Verizon Unlimited and bag a six-month membership for free.
 AT&T Unlimited & More customers, on the other hand, have the option to redeem a free Spotify Premium subscription, which will run right through the end of the contract.

 Considering Apple grants every prospective subscriber three months of Apple Music for free, the service may be sweeping away more of Spotify’s audience than CEO Daniel Ek would like to acknowledge.
-However — and this is key — Apple does not have a free, ad-based tier like Spotify, which is a big reason the Swedish company was able to corral so many users in the first place.
-The majority of Spotify’s users listen for free, and that’s better than any three-month trial or discounted yearlong subscription Apple could offer — and the sole reason it takes home the crown for having the most competitive subscription fees.
-Not to mention, new Spotify users can currently nab two months of Premium for free.
+However — and this is key — Apple does not have a free, ad-based tier like Spotify.
+The majority of Spotify’s users listen for free, and they can still play songs on-demand as long as they are willing to put up with ads (unskippable on the app, but can be muted on the web app) – with some extra limitations for mobile devices.
+That’s better than any three-month trial or discounted yearlong subscription Apple could offer — and the sole reason it takes home the crown for having the most competitive subscription fees.
+Not to mention, new Spotify users can currently nab one month of Premium for free.

 Despite Apple’s penchant for minimalist design, Apple Music’s mobile interface was less than intuitive out of the gate.
-With the subsequent releases of iOS 10 and iOS 11, however, the cumbersome layout became a more streamlined experience.
+But with iOS 14, Apple Music is much smoother.
 The library is now on the homepage of the Music app — all the music you own can be accessed in this tab, and you can easily filter by Playlists, Artists, Albums, Songs, and Downloaded Music, just in case you don’t want to waste your precious mobile data.

-Tapping on the For You tab now brings up several different personalized options.
-The My New Music Mix and the daily themed playlists provide even more ways to discover new tunes, while the Browse tab gives you an avenue to explore popular music, videos, and Apple exclusives.
+Tapping on the Listen Now tab now brings up several different personalized options.
+The Top Hits Mix and the daily themed playlists provide even more ways to discover new tunes, while the Browse tab gives you an avenue to explore popular music, videos, and Apple exclusives.
+The Radio tab gives users access to hundreds of Apple-curated music stations, broken up by genre, artist, and host.
 Those looking for something specific can use the Search tab, which allows you to quickly search through either your personal library or the Apple Music library.

 Apple has also integrated Siri with Apple Music, allowing subscribers to issue voice commands through their Apple TV, iPhone, or Mac.
 If you were to ask Siri to play the No. 1 song from 2001, for instance, Lifehouse‘s Hanging by a Moment would quickly start playing.
 It’s a cool feature that Android users won’t get, as they don’t have access to Siri.